huishingchong/agile_llm/README.md

 ## Organisation

-### 2/3 Google Collab notebooks
+### 2 Google Collab notebooks

 The notebooks detailing my exploration and effectivness of incremenets of my pipeline is in:

-- prompting: comparing pre-trained and fine-tuned model with the same prompt
+- finetuned_model.ipynb: comparing pre-trained and fine-tuned model with the same prompt
-- job_analysis: using fine-tuned model that was better performing in last step, and performing RAG on job API, evaluate the perforance
-  To run the Google collab notebooks, Pro subscription would be required for GPU use and additional memory
+- job_analysis.ipynb: using fine-tuned model that was better performing in last step, and performing RAG on job API To run the Google collab notebooks, Pro subscription would be required, because evaluation implemented require GPU use and additional memory.
+The specific runtime used was V100 GPU.

 ### Final implementation with Gradio interface

-Final implementation is in app.py which can be run locally on machine.
+The final implementation/pipeline is in app.py which can be run locally on machine.
 You must have an .env file in the same directory as app.py with your

 - HUGGINGFACEHUB_API_TOKEN = ...